 Be real.
 A Communications Service Provider's (CSP's) customer will not use their home to attack the Domain Name System (DNS).
 They might as well unplug from the Internet.
 Yet, customers get infected, CPEs get violated, and miscreants all over the Internet reflect attacks off CSP customers to attack others.
 This abuse happens every day.
 It is part of the "noise" of the Internet.
 It is also a major threat to

-Akamai's Fast DNS service provides cloud-based, authoritative domain services to thousands of organizations.
-Fast DNS is the most widely deployed cloud DNS service pushed to the edge of the Internet.
+[Updated on March 4, 2020 9:52 PM] Akamai's Edge DNS service provides cloud-based, authoritative domain services to thousands of organizations.
+Edge DNS is the most widely deployed cloud DNS service pushed to the edge of the Internet.
 Every organization must protect their domain name.
-Akamai's built Fast DNS to focus on domain name availability, security, resiliency, and performance.
-The domain name must be 100% available at all times.
-These domain names must be secured with DNSSEC to
+Akamai originally built Fast DNS (now Edge DNS) to focus on domain name availability, security, resilience, and performance.
+Domain names must be 100% available at all

 Ensure Quality of Experience and Readiness with CDN Capacity Overflow Have you ever planned and launched a system with painstaking detail and, at some point in time, something unexpected breaks the system?
 An unexpected event might be an unanticipated scenario (a bug!) or user adoption beyond expectations (hello Fortnite!).
 These events can lead to gut-wrenching times when a fix to address the event takes a long time even though the